Mel-A-M/adb-converged-db/spatial/spatial.md

    The import should take **less than a minute** to run.

-6. **2 errors** are expected in the output `ORA-31684: Object type USER:"APPSPAT" already exists` and `ORA-39083: Object type ROLE_GRANT failed to create with error: ORA-01924: role 'DBA' not granted or does not exist`
+6. **2 errors** are expected in the output `ORA-31684: Object type USER:"APPSPAT" already exists` and `ORA-39083: Object type ROLE_GRANT failed to create with error: ORA-01924: role 'DBA' not granted or does not exist`.

    ![Import command converged_tp Results](./images/import_command_converged_tp_results.png)